nextcloud/documentation/admin_manual/configuration/configuring_big_file_upload.rst

 ============================
 Note: The order of the following steps is important!
 If you swap steps described below, the settings may fail.

-**Go to the admin section in the ownCloud-WebUI and do the following:**
+**Go to the admin section in the ownCloud Web Interface and do the following:**

 * Under "File handling" set the Maximum upload size to the desired value (e.g. 16GB)
 * Click the "save"-Button

 **Open the php.ini - file**

+You can easily learn the loaded configuration file by saving ``<?php phpinfo(); ?>`` code piece into a php file and calling it with your browser.
+Then look for the **Loaded Configuration File** value.

+Alternatively:

 * Under Debian or SUSE and their derivatives this file lies at /etc/php5/apache2/php.ini
 * On Windows, you can find this file within C:/Program Files (x86)/PHP/PHP.ini

 **Do the following:**